mailgun/documentation/source/faqs.rst

 - Delivery of time-sensitive transactional emails may get queued behind a large batch of bulk/marketing emails.
 - Your transactional mail will be affected by the reputation created by your bulk/marketing mail.

-Mailgun's infrastructure mitigates some of the argument's for a dedicated IP address.
+Mailgun's infrastructure mitigates some of the arguments for a dedicated IP address.
 First of all, we are constantly monitoring our shared IP addresses for any reputation issues.
 We also allow you to schedule delivery of your emails by using the ``o:deliverytime`` parameter.
 This allows you to delay the delivery by using a time in the future and also allows you to jump other messages in your queue (say from a large bulk mailing) by using a delivery time of now.

 How do I pick a domain name for my Mailgun account?
 **************************************************************************************************************